Classic Motorcycle Build

 Elvis Presley and his Harley-Davidson Model KH on the cover of the May 1956 Enthusiast Magazine

-Elvis eventually sold the KH to a man named Fleming Horne, who, in 1995, sold the bike to the Harley-Davidson Motor Company.
+Elvis eventually sold his KH to a man named Fleming Horne, who, in 1995, sold the bike to the Harley-Davidson Motor Company.
 It is believed to be the only Harley with a signed title in the name of Elvis Presley.
 The Elvis bike has been on display in the museum's Pop Culture exhibit since 2008.

 Related Articles: